mohidul4555/Meals-App/README.md

 Features:
 ---------
 Home Page:
-Search any meal from the API and display the search results on the frontend (as I type the search results should update, just like Google does for suggestions).
+Search any meal from the API and display the search results on the frontend (as we type the search results should update, just like Google does for suggestions).
 Each search result of the meal should have a favourite button, clicking on which the meal should be added to “My favourite meals” (a list).
 On clicking any particular search result (any meal), open a new page with more information about that meal(meal page)

 Meal Detail Page:
-Should show information about the meal like its name, photo, instructions, etc (these are must, rest you can add if you want).
+Should show information about the meal like its name, photo, instructions, etc (these are must, rest we can add if you want).

 My favourite meals Page:
 Display a list of all the favourite meals.